Judge refuses Nevada’s latest bid for plutonium shipment ban

 Nevada’s lawyers on Wednesday again requested that the court block the shipments, saying the Justice Department had assured them no shipment would occur before February of this year.
 Ford’s office argued the court should not accept the government’s assertion that it would not send more plutonium to Nevada.

+Sen. Catherine Cortez Masto said she met with officials for the Energy Department’s National Nuclear Security Administration Thursday evening and expressed her “dismay over how they failed to inform” Sisolak and Nevada’s members of Congress “about their plans to bring weapons grade plutonium to our state.”

+“The Department of Energy and NNSA negotiated in bad faith, hiding the timing of their shipment and refused to share crucial information with members of Congress who had the security clearance to know,” she said.

 Energy Department officials say they had to keep the previous shipment secret until now for national security reasons.
-They disagree with claims by Sisolak and members of Nevada’s congressional delegation that they didn’t receive prior notice of the plans to begin moving the plutonium to Nevada.
+They disputed claims that Sisolak and Congress members didn’t receive prior notice of the plans.

 The department said in a statement Thursday that completion of a supplement analysis of the plan by DOE’s National Nuclear Security Administration in August served as notification “ahead of time” that they would move the plutonium out of South Carolina in compliance with the 2020 deadline.